5 reasons to travel to Kenya in February

 Golden light: March on Ol Pejeta

-READ MORE ABOUT TRAVELING TO KENYA IN MAY
+READ MORE ABOUT TRAVELLING TO KENYA IN MAY

 Hyena pups on Ol Pejeta